axeluhl/sailing-analytics/wiki/onboarding.md

 #### Accounts

 1. Git Account
+  * For access to the external git at ssh://trac@sapsailing.com/home/trac/git please send your SSH public key to Axel Uhl or Simon Marcel Pamies, requesting git access.
+Make sure to NOT generate the key using Putty.
+Putty keys don't work reliably under Linux and on Windows/Cygwin environments.
+Use ssh-keygen in a Cygwin or Linux or MacOS/X environment instead.
   * Register yourself as a Git user in the SAP-Git under: https://git.wdf.sap.corp:8080/
   * Ask the Git administrator (Axel Uhl) to get on the list of enabled committers
 2. Bugzilla